 I enjoy having a nice robe which I can use into my breastfeeding days… and this one on Amazon was perfect for it!

-Also, pack somesocks like these and some s to make your bathroom trips or simply walking around the room more enjoyable.
+Also, pack somefuzzy socks like these and some slippers to make your bathroom trips or simply walking around the room more enjoyable.

 3. Comfy clothes